dellius-alexander/Smart-Search/README.md

 # Smart Scraper

-cordova error Current working directory is not a Cordova-based project
+This repository is a demo web scraper search.